BarryBlock88/Insecure-Dangereux_site/README.md

 ### Content
-Is from an article about Insecure & Dangereux from Brussels Times here (https://www.brusselstimes.com/belgium/74008/a-look-at-belgiums-insecure-dangereux-comedy-club/) Images in the Gallery are from the Insecure & Dangereux facebook page.
+Is from an article about Insecure & Dangereux from Brussels Times here (https://www.brusselstimes.com/belgium/74008/a-look-at-belgiums-insecure-dangereux-comedy-club/) Images in the Gallery are from the Insecure & Dangereux Facebook page.
 News text on the Gome page is from Boom Chicago (https://boomchicago.nl/)

-Code Snippet Credits
+### Code Snippet Credits
+- Nav-bar as part of bootstrap but with alot of fiddling and changeing to make it work for me as it didnt initially.
+- back to top jquery snippet from here (https://stackoverflow.com/questions/14249998/jquery-back-to-top) with my own css.
+-

 ### Media
 - The images used are of my own design, using graphic tablet, GIMP and other methods
     - (assets/wireframes_milestone_one/logo-making1.jpg)
     - (assets/wireframes_milestone_one/logo-making2.jpg)

-- The photographs are from real past comedy shows (2018/2019/2020) which i have full rights to use.
+- The photographs are from real past comedy shows (2018/2019/2020) which I have full rights to use.
 - The tab icon is also my design

 ### Acknowledgements
  received inspiration for this project from other comedy websites such as The International Comedy Club, Dublin (https://www.theinternationalcomedyclub.com/) and Boom Chicago, Amsterdam (https://boomchicago.nl/)

-##### Websites/Online services used for project:
+##### Websites/Online services used for the project:
-1. https://techsini.com/ used  for the screenshot at the top of my README filed to display the webside on different devices.
+1. https://techsini.com/ used for the screenshot at the top of my README filed to display the Website on different devices.
 2. Stack Overflow (https://stackoverflow.com/) used to solve coding doubts during the web creation process.
 3. W3school (https://www.w3schools.com) used to solve coding doubts during the web creation process.
-4. Bootstrap (https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website in different areas such as footer or form.
+4. Bootstrap (https://getbootstrap.com/) was used to assist with the Website's responsiveness and styling in different areas such as footer or form.
 5. TinyPNG (https://tinypng.com/) to compress file sizes for faster load times.
 6. https://www.vectorizer.io/